PeteFromGlasgow/personal-site/src/index.md

 				<i>2015 - Present</i>
 			</div>
 			<div class="columns small-12 medium-9">
 				<p>Due to his increased leadership in projects and roles within them Peter was promoted to Senior Software Architect and is now in charge of designing, architecting and structuring some of Streams more large and ambitious projects.
-Along with this he still codes from day to day along with the rest of the team working on everything from frontend to OS level tools.</p>
+Along with this he still codes from day to day along with the rest of the team working on everything from frontend to bare metal tools.</p>

 			</div>
 		</div>